moff4/schema_schecker/README.md

 where
 ```
 obj - some object
-schema - json_validator
+schema - schema_checker
-schema ::= type of this object : list/dict/str/int/float (can be tuple of types) or "const"
+schema ::= type of this object : list/dict/str/int/float (can be tuple of types) or "const"/"enum"
   OR
 schema ::= dict - {
   type         : type of this object : "list/dict/str/int/float or "const"